 The museum is located in the building where the Schultheiss brewery used to operate out of.
 It was opened in 2012 to the public with the inaugural ‘Everyday life in GDR’ exhibition.
-Since the initial exhibition, the museum has continued to grow, adding several hundreds of new artifacts to its collection in an effort to paint a more vivid picture of the GDR.
+Since the initial exhibition, the museum has continued to grow, adding several hundred of new artifacts to its collection in an effort to paint a more vivid picture of the GDR.

 The exhibit takes visitors on an immersive journey into the reality of life under the communist government of the German Democratic Republic.
 The exhibition features a collection of audio files, videos, documents, and everyday objects from the GDR that help to shed light on the reality of life for the citizens of the GDR.

 The museum also offers several educational programs like guided tours, workshops, and the curating of materials for people who would like to do a bit more research.

 See Related: Best Things to do in Aachen